The CASCADIA cutting area may be worse than fear - ExBulletin

 “This danger will continue for decades or centuries after the earthquake,” said Tina Dura, the main author of the study.
 “Tsunami will come and wash it and have great effects, do not make me wrong, but the permanent change in the frequency of floods … must be dealt with.”

-The team runs the Vibracore platform in Siletz Bay, Ore. , To collect the deep sediments to deposit the tsunami and the old analysis in 2022.
-The nuclei will help researchers better understand the history of the great earthquakes.
+The team runs the Vibracore platform in Siletz Bay, Ore. , To collect deep sediments to deposit the tsunami and ancient analysis in 2022.
+The nuclei will help the history of the great earthquakes better along the CASCADIA spread area.

 The error of the integration area in CASCADIA, which extends outward along the western coast of North America from North California to the North Vancouver island, represents a threat to wave on the horizon.
 The error has the ability to produce an earthquake of 9.0, and it is expected that there will be a large temblor there at least once every 450-500 years, on average.
 Another of these main earthquakes happened in 1700.